antresssss/EasyNews/README.md

 - **Prompt Engineering:** Carefully crafted prompts ensure the generation of relevant and accurate news content.
 - **Pathway:** Used for data processing and creating a schema for the news data.
 - **LangChain:** Facilitates interaction with the large language models.
-- **Streamlit:** Provides a user-friendly interface for interaction.

 ## Getting Started